 CHAPTER FOUR: ADVANCE & RETREAT CONTINUOUS BOXING

-This is the linking of the five techniques into a series of eleven movements:
+This exercise is the linking of the five techniques into a series of eleven movements:

 2. Crashing [with opposite fist and foot forward].